 - on the other hand, an unsatisfactory exchange (low CSAT) is very likely to impact the brand image (low NPS)!
 This is why it is important to train your respondents and to create the conditions for a good conversational experience.

-- Each satisfaction rating is associated with the last respondent to have processed the conversation, but a visitor who gives you feedback on his experience is likely to respond to you on the whole of his experience, which may include other contacts or a waiting time.
+- Each satisfaction rating is associated to all respondents who have processed the conversation, and a visitor who gives you feedback on his experience is likely to respond to you on the whole of his experience, which may include other contacts or a waiting time.

 3. Carry out your analysis